 Most preschoolers cannot hold attention for too long; an hour of focus is pushing it.
-It is easy for us to jump into homeschooling, get really excited and start planning out grand lessons for our kids to do.
+It is easy for us to jump into homeschooling, get really excited, and start planning out grand lessons for our kids to do.
 With preschoolers, it isn’t realistic to have grand plans that include our little ones sitting and focusing from 8 am to 1 pm.
-Keep lessons short and sweet, move them around throughout the day or week.
+Keep lessons short and sweet and move them around throughout the day or week.

 I think flexibility is our golden rule as homeschoolers.
 Things are always popping up to keep us on our toes and working with little kids, well it makes you work on your flexibility.
 Go with the flow, if they are in a mood and it just isn’t working don’t think twice about letting the day go and focus on play.
 Kids learn so much through play and for preschool, it should really feel like play.

 Homeschooling a preschooler can be a challenge, but it is setting you up for all the hurdles that are to come.
 No one age or grade level is a breeze, you will go through ups and downs just as with anything.
-A great rule of thumb is to focus on your child, you are most likely homeschooling because you feel like your child is important, and they are.
-If your main focus is on your child and what is best for them, and what makes them feel like they are at their best, then you are on the right track.
+A great rule of thumb is to just focus on your child.
+You are most likely homeschooling because you feel like your child is important, and they are.
+If your main focus is on your child and what is best for them and makes them feel like they are at their best, then you are on the right track.
 You got this!